XealouZ/PurePerms/README.md

-# PurePerms
+# PureChat
-A Pocketmine PurePerms Has Been Edited By FahmiCyber For PocketminePlugin ClansPro
+A Pocketmine PureChat Has Been Edited By FahmiCyber For PocketminePlugin ClansPro